esemsc-mb1024/SSL_Oceandata/README.md

          intersectsWith="POLYGON((-74.7 33.7, -72.6 29.6, -59.5 31.0, -57.4 42.2, -65.9 42.7, -74.7 33.7))"
      )

-     print(f"Found {len(results)} scenes")
      ```

-  *Note*: An internal Python script (not included) was provided to download WV data.
+  *Note*: An internal Python script (not included) was provided by ESTEC to download WV data.
 The process is slow and memory-intensive — expect ~50–100 images/hour.

   ---